kagiko/vaultwarden-wiki/SMTP-Configuration.md

 > The new setting is `SMTP_SECURITY` which has the following options: `starttls`, `force_tls` and `off`.<br>
 > `SMTP_SSL=true` equals `starttls`<br>
 > `SMTP_EXPLICIT_TLS=true` equals `force_tls`<br>
-> The examples below still represent v1.24.0 for now.<br>
 ---

 You can configure vaultwarden to send emails via a SMTP agent: